 F. Withdrawal from Courses

-Students withdrawing from courses will receive a WI, WP or WF depending on the time of withdrawal as indicated in Section III: Scholastic Standing – Part A.
+Students withdrawing from courses within the specified deadline for each, will receive a WI, WP or WF depending on the time of withdrawal as indicated in the section on Scholastic Standing – Part A.

 G. Auditing Courses